Your One Next Step

-Lisa Zeeveld: So whether you’re a virtual assistant, bookkeeper, social media strategist, or website specialist, BELAY has clients right now who need your expertise and insight.
+Lisa Zeeveld: So whether you’re a virtual assistant, bookkeeper, Social Media Manager, or website specialist, BELAY has clients right now who need your expertise and insight.

 Tricia Sciortin…: You can have a meaningful career working from home while being present and available for loved ones too.
 And it starts with BELAY.

 Lisa Zeeveld: Earlier, we were talking about people being too nice.
 And I want to come back around to that.
 And you said that yeah because people are too nice, they actually don’t tell you that you’re a horrible gift-giver, right?

 Tricia Sciortino: Or they don’t want to wear your company logo.
 They’re not going to wear that shirt to the beach or whatever, because they don’t work there.
 LZ says all the time when we’re talking about gifting, we always say anything with our name on it, it’s not a gift.
 Our swag is not a gift.